Point Checklist: A Coronado Beach Vacation Guide

 You are bound to find something you like.

-Walk Orange Avenue to find some yummy lunch choices.
+Walk to Orange Avenue to find some yummy lunch choices.

 For dining, I recommend checking out the Coronado Ferry Landing Marketplace.
 There are a couple of dining restaurants and takeout eateries to check out.